 This blog is written by Lee Gale Gruen to help Baby Boomers, seniors, and those soon to retire find joy, excitement, and satisfaction in life after retirement.
 Her public lecture on this subject is titled, “Reinventing Yourself in Your Retirement.”
-Her memoir, available at Amazon.com, is: Adventures with Dad: A Father and Daughter’s Journey Through a Senior Acting Class.
+Her memoir, available by clicking here Amazon.com, is: Adventures with Dad: A Father and Daughter’s Journey Through a Senior Acting Class.
 Click here for her website: http://AdventuresWithDadTheBook.com

 Now, on to my blog: